GGC0des/GGC0des/README.md

 <img src="Woman-Coding-Vector.PNG" alt="Woman Coding" align="right" width="290">

 <p>
 Junior Fullstack Developer apsiring to become an experienced backend developer!
-Several years of experience working on multiple website & database projects as a former campaign director & with an academic background in Digital Entrepreneurship (Master Degree with Honors).
+Several years of experience working on multiple website & database projects as a former campaign director & with an academic background in Digital Entrepreneurship (master's degree with honors).
 My true passion is refactoring code to compare different approaches of applying logic.
 Looking to work as a developer full-time.
 </p>

 <h3 align="left">🚀 Projects & Coding Challenges</h3>